ClickCease

 Add A Reports Section

-In the same vein, we’re going to work on adding a reports section to our client portal by simply embedding Google Sheets.
+In the same vein as project management or document sharing for checking on project status, we’re going to work on adding a reports section to our client portal by simply embedding Google Sheets.

 Again, we choose + Add sidebar element and choose the prospective app.
 In this case, Google Sheets.